 8. Black Mamba

 The black mamba can be considered the most dangerous animal in Africa.
-With a maximum length of 14 feet, it is the biggest venomous snake on the continent.
+With a maximum length of 14 feet, it is the biggest venomous snake on the continent and the second biggest venomous snake in the world—only after the king cobra.

 The black mamba venom is so dangerous that two drops only are enough to kill a person.